kunalkapade01/Credit_Card_Financial_Dashboard-Using-Power_BI../README.md

 - **Import Data into postgre SQL Database :**

   - **1.** Prepare the .CSV files
-  - **2.** Create a one database, and in database create tables in PostgreSQl
+  - **2.** Create a one database, and in database create tables in using PostgreSQl
   - **3.** Import CSV files into pgadmin PostgreSQl.

 - **Project Insights :- Week 53**